MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     :::image type="content" source="media/web-query-data/nested-jpath.png" alt-text="Screenshot of a nested JPATH."  lightbox="media/web-query-data/nested-jpath.png":::

 1. Select the icon to the right of the JPATH to copy it.
-Then, you can paste and use the JPATH as a filter or share it with others.
+Then, paste and use the JPATH as a filter or share it with others.

 ## Filter by value of dynamic field